haggj/masters-thesis/draft/draft.md

 Advantages:
 - free choice of symmetric scheme -> extension to improved encryption schemes which allow queries over ciphertexts

+### JOSE

+Considerations about used crypto in JOSE:
+- "alg" Algorithm is responsible for encrypting symmetric CEK
+  - ECDH versions require new ephemeral key each time (see 4.6 https://www.rfc-editor.org/rfc/rfc7518).
+This is used to create a fresh DH-secret, which will be used in a KDF to create a new symmetric key, which is again used to encrypt CEK.
+JOSE spec defines the One-Pass Diffie-Hellman algorithm (using one ephemeral EC key pair and one static EC key pair).
+Details: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Ar2.pdf (6.2.2.2)
+  - RSA version allow to encrypt key without ephemeral keys, because dedicated key-wrapping functionality
+  - Both ok, but using ECDH because better security with same key size

 **Ideas regarding problem 2**
 - if solving problem 1 with a dedicated crypto scheme, chances are high that this crypto scheme does not support queries over ciphertexts